dask/dask/docs/source/optimize.rst

 .. code-block:: python

    with dask.set_options(array_optimize=my_optimize_function,
-                         dataframe_optimize=False,
+                         dataframe_optimize=None,
                          delayed_optimize=my_other_optimize_function):
        ...

 You need not specify all collections.
-Collecitons will default to their standard optimization scheme (which is usually a good choice).
+Collections will default to their standard optimization scheme (which is usually a good choice).